sylvain69780/sylvain69780.github.io/_posts/2025-10-05-freecad-and-polyhedron.md

 I wanted to take my puzzle piece modeling further by testing an assembly in FreeCAD.

-See my [other article](https://sylvain69780.github.io/2021/06/05/dihedral-angle-and-the-spider-slider-puzzle.html) about the "spider slider" puzzle.
+See my [other article](https://sylvain69780.github.io/2021/06/05/dihedral-angle-and-the-spider-slider-puzzle.html) about the Scorpius "spider slider" wood puzzle.

 To do this, I needed to model a Rhombic Dodecahedron to position my pieces.